ftccats/ftccats.github.io/Hardware_Intro.md

   To understand more about electrical engineering, you can watch the following video:
   * [Electronics Tutorial](https://www.youtube.com/watch?v=XYJ_AUOw4aE)

   The electrical engineering of a robot can also include the different sensors that are used on the robot.
-THe different sensors are as follows:
+The different sensors are as follows:
   * [Range Sensor](https://ftccats.github.io/RangeSensor)
   * [Color Sensor]

-  We also compared different sensors to see which ones would accomplish their purpose the best.
-Click [here] to view the pros and cons.
+  * [Gyro Sensor]